Michigan AG alleges opponent lied about Nassar probe

 Dunlap responded on Oct.
 6, telling Whitmer that he had met with the attorney general’s office.

 “They felt and I agreed that given the issues of multiple venues and the fact that we were asked to take the lead on other cases, the best decision would be for their office to handle the review of these cases,” he said, noting “the professionalism of you and the office.”
-That day, Schuette publicly announced that he had taken the case at Dunlap’s request.
+That day, Schuette publicly announced that he would review the “complex” case at Dunlap’s request, saying his office was in the best position to investigate and prosecute because it crossed into multiple jurisdictions and possibly across state lines.

 Dunlap has declined to speak about the early stages of the Nassar probe since making comments to The Detroit News last year that suggested she was hesitant to prosecute the doctor on allegations of sex misconduct.
 He said Friday that his office worked with the Ingham County prosecutor, the state attorney general and the U.S. attorney for western Michigan, and those efforts were successful “by all objective accounts.”